 The instructions on this page assume that you have an Identity Provider set up and running.

-This blog post guides users through setting up SSO with Hue, using the SAML backend and Shibboleth as the Identity Provider.
+See the upstream Hue blog post, SSO with Hue: new SAML backend, for a demo on configuring Hue for single sign-on (SSO) authentication with SAML 2.0 on the backend and Shibboleth as the Identity Provider.

-Step 1: Install git, gcc, python-devel, swig, and openssl packages
+Step 1: Install swig and openssl packages